Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Methodology

-The context in which the 'Greedy' strategy proved to be most effective in raising awareness of equal opportunities concerned two academic projects: \begin{enumerate} \item The first one, WomENcourage 2019 \cite{ref_url1}, brought together women in the computing profession and related technical fields to exchange knowledge and experience, and to provide special support for young women who were pursuing their academic degrees or starting their careers in computing.
-Through a program packed with insightful interdisciplinary topics and engaging educational and networking activities, WomENcourage provided a unique experience of the collective energy, leadership, and excellence that professional women must share to support each other; \item The other program is G4GRETA (Girls for Green Technology Applications)\cite{ref_url2}, which involves third and fourth-year students from high schools in and around Rome.
-This two-year project - which started in 2022 and is still ongoing - combines the development of hard and soft Computer Science skills with the theme of Environmental Sustainability.
+The context in which the greedy strategy proved to be most effective in raising awareness of equal opportunities concerned two academic projects, both managed by two ICT Departments of Sapienza University of Roma: \begin{enumerate} \item The first one, the 2019 edition of the ACM Celebration of Women in Computing (WomENcourage 2019), brought together women in the computing profession and related technical fields, to exchange knowledge and experience, and to provide special support for young women who were pursuing their academic degrees or starting their careers in computing.
+Through a program packed with insightful interdisciplinary topics and engaging educational and networking activities, WomENcourage provided a unique experience of collective energy, leadership, and excellence that professional women must share to support each other.

+\item The other program is G4GRETA (Girls for Green Technology Applications), which involves third and fourth-year students from high schools in and around Rome.
+This project - which started in November 2022 and is now in its second edition - combines the development of hard and soft Computer Science skills with the theme of Environmental Sustainability.
 The participants learn to design apps with an eco-sustainable theme, with the help of tutors and university lecturers.
-G4Greta proposes lessons, exercises, and training courses that foster the self-determination of young female students in technical-scientific career paths with a holistic approach, interconnected to environmental sustainability, encouraging female students to develop digital applications and solutions that embrace innovation. \end{enumerate} In what follows we provide additional details on these projects.
+G4GRETA proposes lessons, exercises, and training courses that foster the self-determination of young female students in technical-scientific career paths with a holistic approach, interconnected to environmental sustainability, encouraging female students to develop digital applications and solutions that embrace innovation. \end{enumerate} In the following Sections, we provide additional details on these projects.